pingcap/docs-cn/op-guide/upgrade-FAQ.md

 ---
-title: FAQs After Upgrading
+title: FAQs After Upgrade
-summary: This document lists some FAQs and their solutions after upgrading.
+summary: Learn about the FAQs after upgrading TiDB.
 category: deployment
 ---

-# FAQs After Upgrading
+# FAQs After Upgrade

 This document lists some FAQs and their solutions after you upgrade TiDB.